nRF24/CircuitPython_nRF24L01/docs/api.rst

 ******************************

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.address

-  Returns the current address set to a specified data pipe or the TX address. (read-only)

   :param int index: the number of the data pipe whose address is to be returned.
 Defaults to
       ``-1``.
 A valid index ranges [0,5] for RX addresses or any negative `int` for the TX